Hairum-Qureshi/cis-advisor-backend/README.md

 * Constrain model behavior to domain-specific content
 * Reject irrelevant queries cleanly
 * Output HTML-formatted responses for frontend rendering

-This system is intentionally narrow, which is correct for academic advising — minimizing hallucination risk matters more than creative freedom.

 ---